ergo-services/ergo/docs/actors/actor.md

 }
 ```

-If `Init` returns an error, the process never registers. `Spawn` returns immediately with that error.
+If `Init` returns an error, the process is cleaned up and removed. `Spawn` returns immediately with that error.
 Use this for validation: check arguments, verify resources, refuse to start if preconditions aren't met.

 During `Init`, the process is in `ProcessStateInit`.
-This restricts some operations:
-- Allowed: `Spawn`, `Send`, `SetEnv`, property setters
+All operations are available: `Spawn`, `Send`, `SetEnv`, `RegisterName`, `CreateAlias`, `RegisterEvent`, `Link*`, `Monitor*`, `Call*`, and property setters.
-- Restricted: `Call`, `Link`, `Monitor`, `RegisterName`

-These restrictions exist because the process isn't registered yet.
-Other processes can't find it by PID or send it responses.
-You can spawn children and send messages (fire-and-forget), but you can't create links or make synchronous calls that require response routing.
+Any resources created during Init (names, aliases, events, links, monitors) are properly cleaned up if initialization fails.

 ## Message Handling